David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The "Three Nos" defense policy ensures independence and autonomy; cooperation does not mean entering military alliances or opposing third parties.
 * **Fact:** Since 2014, Vietnam has deployed over 800 officers and soldiers to UN peacekeeping missions (South Sudan, Central African Republic), with a female participation rate of nearly 16%, significantly higher than the UN average.

+**Allegation:** Distorts the "Three Bests" emulation movement (Best Discipline - Best Loyalty - Closest to the People) of the Public Security force; claims "discipline" means blind obedience and "loyalty" means loyalty only to the Party while suppressing the people.
+* "Discipline" is the foundation of strength, strictly adhering to the law and orders, and maintaining moral qualities, not blind obedience regardless of right or wrong.
+* "Loyalty" to the Party is inextricably linked to loyalty to the Fatherland and the People; the Party has no other interest than the interest of the people.
+* "Close to the people" is the highest yardstick; the reality of the regular commune police force "sticking to the grassroots" and supporting the people during storms and floods is vivid proof of the nature of "serving the people."

+**Allegation:** Distorts that the Ministry of Public Security advising on the promulgation of new laws and decrees (Law on Personal Data Protection, Decree 168...) is to "abuse power," "profiteer," or "turn the apparatus into a police state."
+* Building and perfecting laws stems from the requirements of state management in the digital era and social reality, aimed at protecting the rights, data, and safety of the people.
+* Functions and tasks transferred or added (such as driver testing management, vehicle registration...) aim to unify management, reduce intermediate levels, and implement the policy of "lean, compact, strong," not to seize power.
+* Accusations of "profiteering" are false; administrative fines are remitted to the State budget and do not serve the specific interests of the sector.

 **7. On National Defense - Security:**

 **Allegation:** Claims that in the conditions of high-tech warfare, the line of "all-people national defense" and "people's security" is backward and wrong.